luyadev/luya/docs/guide/app-assets-bower.md

-# Load assets via composer bower
+# Load assets via composer-bower

-> Attention: The LUYA team discontinued to user bower assets, as it makes the composer update process very slow.
+> Attention: The LUYA team discontinued to user bower assets, as it makes the Composer update process very slow.

 require
 --------